iamharvey/go_notes/escape_analysis.md

 Superman  0xc000046768 The Flash 0xc000046760
 ```

-Because `&h` escapes to heap, `h` thus will be constructed in the heap and both main function and the two hero creation
+Because `&h` escapes to heap, `h` thus will be constructed in heap and both main function and the two hero creation
 functions can **ONLY INDIRECTLY ACCESS** to it.

 **REMEMBER!** Escape analysis only happens at the compilation time, thus only GO compiler knows if a variable should be
 constructed in stack or heap.
-Although keeping variables sits in stack can avoid latency introduced by GC that operates on heap.
+Although keeping variables in stack can avoid latency introduced by GC that operates on heap,
-We should not be obsessive about figuring out where a variable puts when we are coding.
-Instead, make sure our program is coded
+we should not be obsessive about figuring out where a variable puts when we are coding.
+Instead, ensure our program is coded
-correctly (in terms of the business logic) and has good readability and interpretability should always be our primary goal.
+correctly (from the perspective of user features) and has good readability and interpretability should always be our primary goal.